MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/WaterRiskIndex.md

 ---
-title: WaterRiskIndex in Cloud for Sustainability water data model
+title: WaterRiskIndex in Microsoft for Sustainability water data model
 description: The overall water risk that measures all water-related risks, by aggregating all selected indicators from the Physical Quantity, Quality and Regulatory & Reputational Risk categories.
 Higher values indicate higher water risk.
 author: lsuresh
 ms.service: common-data-model